1531 imperial election: Background

 John remained the only Protestant.
 Hermann, though a bishop, showed reforming tendencies, and would eventually be deposed from his episcopate in 1546.
 The remaining electors were strongly pro-Catholic.

-Charles had called the election by the terms of the Habsburg compact of 1521-1522 signed with his younger brother Ferdinand, according to which he was expected to call for an Imperial election after he was crowned by the Pope.
+Charles had called the election by the terms of the Habsburg compact of 1521-1522 signed with his younger brother Ferdinand, according to which he was expected to call for an imperial election after he was crowned by the pope.
 The coronation took place in 1530, and Charles convoked the seven princes to elect Ferdinand.

 Election and aftermath

 Ferdinand was elected King of the Romans in the city of Cologne.
 Charles continued to be Holy Roman Emperor for over 25 years.
-In 1550, he regretted the election as he realized that it would have led to the division of the House of Austria between his son Philip II of Spain and Ferdinand.
+By 1550, he regretted the election as he realized that it would have led to the division of the House of Austria between his son Philip II of Spain and Ferdinand.
 He therefore contracted with his family in 1551 that Philip was the successor of Ferdinand.
 Charles also tried to arrange political marriages to maintain the unity of the Habsburgs.

-However, Charles V abdicated on August 27, 1556.
-The Imperial Diet accepted his abdication on May 3, 1558.
+However, Charles V abdicated on 27 August 1556.
+The Imperial Diet accepted his abdication on 3 May 1558.
 Ferdinand was crowned at Frankfurt.
-Philip did not succeed Ferdinand.
-His successor, Maximilian II, Holy Roman Emperor and son of Ferdinand, was chosen during his reign in the imperial election of 1562.
+Ferdinand was succeeded not by his nephew Philip, but by his own son Maximilian, who was chosen during Ferdinand's reign in the imperial election of 1562.
 The electors, fearing the instability that would have resulted in having an absentee Spanish-speaking emperor born in Valladolid, had lobbied instead for Maximilian.